 In discussing these conditions with IOC personnel, they indicated misstatements were caused by a separation in the responsibility for the State's internal control procedures among agencies and component units.
 The IOC has the statutory authority to develop and prescribe accounting policy for the State but there is no centralized automated system in place to capture all items necessary to provide underlying support to review agency financial activities.
-IOC estimates that the cost of a modernized state-wide system would exceed \$100 million.
-It is currently each State agency's Chief Executive Officer who maintains statutory responsibility for the proper functioning of accounting and other operating policies of the Officer's agency.
-(Finding Code No. 05-1, 04-1, 03-1, 02-1)
+IOC estimates that the cost of a modernized statewide system would well exceed \$100 million.
+It is currently each State agency who maintains statutory responsibility for the proper function of accounting and other operating policies prescribed by the Comptroller.
+(Finding Code No. 06-1, 05-1, 04-1, 03-1, 02-1)